What Happens to Debt When You Die?

 Basic Rules for Debt After a Death

-Most Americans carry some debt, whether a mortgage, student loan, credit card balance, medical bill, or other obligation.
-When they die, one of two things could happen:
+Many Americans carry some kind of debt, whether a mortgage, student loan, credit card balance, medical bill, or other obligation.
+When they die, one of two things could happen:2

-• Payment: Debts are typically paid from your estate.
+- Payment: Debts are typically paid from the deceased's estate.
 An “executor” is appointed by you in your will (or by someone else, if necessary) to manage your estate as a legal entity, combining everything you own and everything you owe.
 The executor tallies up your assets in the form of cash and property, pays your debts (in some cases, by selling property), and distributes any remaining assets to heirs and other beneficiaries.
-Depending on the state where you live, this process, called “probate,” can take a few months or a couple of years.
+Depending on the state where you live, this process, called “probate,” can take a few months or a couple of years.2

 What About Credit Card Debt When You Die?

 In either the payment or nonpayment scenario, the executor has to pay some types of creditors before others, until running out of funds.
-For example, funeral expenses and estate taxes, if any, might be given priority.
-And secured loans (backed by your house, car, or other collateral) usually take precedence over unsecured credit card debt and personal loans.
-So, credit card debt is at the back of the line, but before your heirs and other beneficiaries.
+For example, funeral expenses and estate taxes, if any, are often given priority.3 And secured loans (backed by your house, car, or other collateral) usually take precedence over unsecured credit card debt and personal loans.4 So, credit card debt is at the back of the line, but before your heirs and other beneficiaries.

 Not-So-Basic Circumstances Surrounding Debt After a Death